Contact Classes: General Information

 • You need to set up the system to automatically assign new contacts to the appropriate owners.

-Contact Classes
+Defining of Contact Classes

-In MYOB Advanced, you can easily group contacts into classes and gather different sets of additional information about the contacts in each contact class.
+In MYOB Acumatica, you can easily group contacts into classes and gather different sets of additional information about the contacts in each contact class.
 You can define classes on the Contact Classes (CR205000) form based on your company’s business needs and get a comprehensive view of your business from leads to revenue.
 Contact classes help you quickly assign contacts to owners, enter the settings of leads, business accounts, and opportunities you create based on the contact, and define a default email account for sending emails to contacts.

 A contact class is a grouping entity for contacts that share at least one common characteristic.
 Contact classes are used for reporting purposes and for providing default values during data entry of individual contacts.
 When a user creates a contact, the user can first select the applicable contact class, which causes the system to use the values of the class as default values for the contact.
 The system also loads any attributes—UI elements that you can configure, specifying their names, control types (check box, text box, or combo box), and possible values (for boxes with predefined options)—that you have defined for the class, so that the user can enter these values for the contact.